taiwotman/flasklogin_neo4j/README.md

 2. The Neo4j server is started and the database is stored in the Neo4j import directory.

-3. For test purpose, a dashboard for Patient Sentiment Analtytics Dashboard is provided  without the data.
+3. For test purpose, a dashboard for Sentiment Analytics Dashboard is provided  without the data.
 You will need to modify the source code to fit your usecase.

 4. [Bokeh](https://pypi.org/project/bokeh/) is used for the sentiment analytic dashboard.